germain-italic/synology-nas-cli-firewall-manager/README.md

 - `lang/en.sh`: English language strings
 - `lang/fr.sh`: French language strings
-- `config.sh`: Configuration file to select language
+- `.env`: Configuration file to select language (not committed, created from .env.dist on first start)

 To change the language, you can:
 1. Edit `config.sh` and change `LANG="fr"` to `LANG="en"` (or vice versa)
-2. Use option 11 in the main menu of `manage.sh`
+2. Use option l/L (lower or upper key "L") in the main menu of `manage.sh`

 ## ⚙️ Requirements